Home Study & Qualifications

 Completed Department of Children and Families Child Abuse and Neglect Clearance.

-The above clearances will all be completed and reported to Bright Futures through the DCF computer system.
-You will need to follow instructions to go and be fingerprinted.
+The BRC’s will all be completed and reported to Bright Futures through the DCF computer system.
+You will need to follow the instructions we provide to schedule and be fingerprinted.

 A written statement from a licensed physician regarding the health of each adopting parent and each other member of the household.
-Medical history forms will be provided to you at your first Home Study meeting.
+Medical history forms must be based on an appointment within the last twelve months.

 School References for each child in the household who is currently enrolled in a daycare/school setting.
-Forms will be provided to you at your first Home Study meeting.
+If you do not have a child enrolled in daycare/school, you will need to provide a third personal reference (see item 4).

 A Certified Birth Certificate for each adopting parent and each other member of the household.